Optomechanical damping as the origin of sideband asymmetry: Abstract

 \section{Abstract}

 {\bf Sideband asymmetry in cavity optomechanics has been explained by particle creation and annihilation processes, which bestow an amplitude proportional to 'n+1' and 'n' excitations to each of the respective sidebands.
-We discuss the issues with this interpretation and why a proper quantum description of the measurement should not display such imbalance.
-Considering the case of linearly coupled resonators, we find that the asymmetry arises from the backaction caused by the probe and the cooling lasers. }
+We discuss the issues with this as well as other interpretations, such as quantum backaction and noise interference, and show that the asymmetry is due to the optomechanical damping caused by the probe and the cooling lasers instead.}

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}